EladBezalel/material2-start/steps/STEP_8.md

 ```

-Notice that we have a button with `[mdMenuTriggerFor]` attribute that points what menu to open,
+Notice that we have a button with `[matMenuTriggerFor]` attribute that points what menu to open,
 By setting the value `menu` for that attribute, we find an element with that name
 which happens to be `<mat-menu #menu>`, and by clicking the trigger element, the menu would be opened